 The $\Ho$ to $\Ht$ transition is the same in our network and the \citetalias{NL1999} network, and shows very good agreement with the PDR code.
 The same $\Ho$ to $\Ht$ transition in our network and the \citetalias{NL1999} network is simply because the hydrogen chemistry in both networks are identical, and $\Ht$ formation is largely unaffected by other species.
 Our results also show very good agreement with the analytic formula for the $\Ho$ to $\Ht$ transition in \citet{BS2016} (see their Equation (39)).

-Panel (b) in Figure \ref{fig:contour_nH} shows an interesting comparison using the low cosmic ray ionization rate $\xi_\mr{H}=10^{-17}\mr{s^{-1}H^{-1}}$.
-With a low cosmic ray rate, the location of the $\CI$ to $\CO$ transition is similar in the \citetalias{NL1999} network and our network.
-This is because with the low cosmic ray rate, $\CO$ destruction by $\Heplus$ is less efficient due to the lower abundance of $\Heplus$ created by cosmic rays, and the $\CO$ abundance is now mainly limited by photo-dissociation.
-The dependence of the photo-dissociation rate on dust shielding determines the $A_V$ at which $\CO$ forms.
+Panel (b) in Figure \ref{fig:contour_nH} shows an interesting comparison using the low cosmic-ray ionization rate $\xi_\mr{H}=10^{-17}\mr{s^{-1}H^{-1}}$.
+With a low cosmic-ray rate, the location of the $\CI$ to $\CO$ transition is similar in the \citetalias{NL1999} network and our network.
+This is because with the low cosmic-ray rate, $\CO$ destruction by $\Heplus$ is less efficient due to the lower abundance of $\Heplus$ created by cosmic rays, and the $\CO$ abundance is now mainly limited by photodissociation.
+The dependence of the photodissociation rate on dust shielding determines the $A_V$ at which $\CO$ forms.
 Although $\CO$ abundances are similar at $\xi_\mr{H}=10^{-17}\mr{s^{-1}H^{-1}}$, there are significant differences in the abundances of other species such as $\CII$ between the \citetalias{NL1999} network and our network (see Figure \ref{fig:species_CR1m17_nH}).
-Thus, the apparent similarity in the $\CO$ transition at the low cosmic ray rate is deceptive.
-Using the low cosmic ray ionization rate, \citet{GC2012} compared the \citetalias{NL1999} network with the larger \citet{Glover2010} network, considering the $\CO$ distribution in turbulent clouds.
+Thus, the apparent similarity in the $\CO$ transition at the low cosmic-ray rate is deceptive.
+Using the low cosmic-ray ionization rate, \citet{GC2012} compared the \citetalias{NL1999} network with the larger \citet{Glover2010} network, considering the $\CO$ distribution in turbulent clouds.
 They reached the conclusion that the \citetalias{NL1999} network is sufficiently accurate for simulating $\CO$ formation.
-However, here we show that with a more realistic cosmic ray ionization rate, the \citetalias{NL1999} network significantly underestimates the $\CO$ abundance, and the grain assisted recombinations of $\CII$ and $\Heplus$ are very important for obtaining correct $\CO$ abundances.
+However, here we show that with a more realistic cosmic-ray ionization rate, the \citetalias{NL1999} network significantly underestimates the $\CO$ abundance, and the grain assisted recombinations of $\CII$ and $\Heplus$ are very important for obtaining correct $\CO$ abundances.